freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1145.1

-It's working.
-Adjust the echo command that prints the bike info so that the first line printed would look like this: `1) 27" Mountain Bike`.
+It's working :smile: Adjust the echo command that prints the bike info so that the first line printed would look like this: `1) 27" Mountain Bike`.
 The rest would look the same, but with their bike info.
 Make sure to escape any characters you need to.

 #### HINTS